Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

     b.
 Restore an object
     c.
 Clone your database server to testing and development
 4. Implement monitoring and alerts to ensure timely detection and response.
-5. Use Virtual Network (VNet) integration or Private Link for secure and seamless failover.
+5. Use Private Link for secure and seamless failover.

 **Impact:**
   In Azure Database for PostgreSQL flexible server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
 This replication includes changes to roles, permissions, and other security settings.
 Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files